ptruman/diab/README.md

 If needs be, the dnsdist CLI can be accessed from the Docker Shell, by running *diab_cli* Typing *?* will show all commands available.

+# Known Issues

+diab will sometimes start and mark all configured resolvers as down.
+This is obviously a problem.
+You can either:

+* Access the container CLI and run **diab_forceup.sh** - which will forcibly mark the servers as up.
+This may resolve the issue.
+* If the above does not work, delete any mounted dnsdist.conf OR access the container CLI and run **diab_confbuild.sh OVERRIDE** - then restart the container.

+For some reason, rebuilding the configuration file (even if nothing has changed) seems to coax dnsdist to start correctly.